ye-0-04/ML-framework-in-c/README.md

 .\tes.exe
 ```

-Generated MNIST files and model artifacts are intentionally ignored by Git.
+Generated dataset files and model artifacts are intentionally ignored by Git.

 ## Documentation